BurntNail/6th-Form/Design Engineering/Material Considerations/Homeworks/Billiard Balls/Critical Analysis of Billiard Balls.md

 # Sustainability
  - Although plastic is now used, this is a far cry more sustainable than the Ivory balls of old which decimated elephant populations.
  - So far as I can tell, modern Billiard Balls cannot be easily recycled.
 However, people often see Billiard Balls as a low-order good, meaning that they are not bought very often, and they are used for a very long time.
  - This is a much better use for our limited oil supplies than single-use plastic water bottles which can be used multiple times, but are often discarded after a single use.
 Many people also forget to even send them to recycling.
-Then, even if items are sent to recycling, they are often exported (as shown by [[The BBC]] ) to other countries (often very far away in South-East Asia) which creates a larger environmental impact. [[The Times]] has also shown that plastic sent for recycling is often burnt for fuel.
+Then, even if items are sent to recycling, they are often exported to other countries (often very far away in South-East Asia) which creates a larger environmental impact.
+Plastic sent for recycling is often burnt for fuel.
  - Wood and clay balls were also often used, but were used much less commonly than ivory balls due to inferior quality.
 I believe that our modern balls represent a good middle ground between ivory and wood/clay - better for the environment, and still a good quality of ball.

 # Conclusion